Spacerat/docpages/README.md

 }
 ```

-And extracts it out alongside like this
+And extracts it out alongside like this:

 ```md
 # Welcome to my project

 You're viewing readme.md
 ```

+If the current working directory includes a .gitignore file, those files are ignored by docpages.

 ## Install